sidhu1012/DataScientist/CONTRIBUTING.md

 # Contributing Guidelines

 This documentation contains a set of guidelines to help you during the contribution process.
 We are happy to welcome all the contributions from anyone willing to improve/add new scripts to this project.
-Thank you for helping out and remember, **no contribution is too small.**
+Thank you for helping out and remember, No contribution is too small.

 # Submitting Contributions👩‍💻👨‍💻
 Below you will find the process and workflow used to review and merge your changes.
-## Step 0 : Find an issue
+## Step 0 : Identify what you want to contribute.
-- Take a look at the Existing Issues or create your **own** Issues!
+- If you want to add or change a major feature, create an issue and discuss with the maintainer what you would like to change.
-- Wait for the Issue to be assigned to you after which you can start working on it.
+- If you want to work on an Existing Issues or an Issue that you created, check if anyone is working on that issue.
-- Note : Every change in this project should/must have an associated issue.
+- If no one is working on the issue, just comment and start working on it otherwise wait for the Issue to be assigned to you.
 ![IssuesDemo](assets/issues.jpg)

 ## Step 1 : Fork the Project